Coil winding technology: Molded stator laminations

-• Outside slotted stator laminations
+Outside slotted stator laminations

 Outside slotted stator laminations may be processed with the needle-winding technique, the flyer-winding technique and the linear-winding technique.
 The selection of the process depends on the desired number of turns in the winding and the intended fill factors.
 Consequently, flyer-winding is particularly used if a thin wire and thus high numbers of windings are expected in combination with a medium and high voltage application.
 Therefore, it is typically used with “white goods”, such as e.g. household applications, or in general domestic engineering with an operating voltage of 230 V. In the case of stators with less windings and a lower mass, it is common to process outside slotted stator laminations using the needle-winding technique or the linear winding technique.

 Basically, there is also a variety of different ways of insulation for outside slotted stator laminations as it is for inside slotted stator laminations:

-• Segmented stator coils
+Segmented stator coils

 Segmented stator coils are used, for example, if a high winding number is required in addition to the demanded high fill factor and the corresponding orthocyclic winding.
 They are preferably processed with the flyer-winding technique as well as with the linear-winding technique.
 For this type of stator construction, it is particularly beneficial to produce accurately layered windings with extremely high fill factors because of the freely accessible winding space.
 However, the design of the segmented stator coils has negative repercussions on the material and production costs.
 Often, complex processes need to be applied in order to form the single teeth to a round stator.
 Another disadvantage constitutes in the large number of contact points, except when the pole-chain winding technique is used.

 For segmented stator coils, a distinction is made between T-segments and plugged engine coils.
-The latter may be bodiless or winded onto a coil body and subsequently be transferred to a T-segment or directly to the stator laminations, depending on the application.
+The latter may be bodiless or wound onto a coil body and subsequently be transferred to a T-segment or directly to the stator laminations, depending on the application.
 Contingent on the expected contact points, there are three different options for the production of T-segments.